 STUDY METHODS

-Excluding Data Summary Development (i.e., Reporting), the Study consists of two steps: 1) Environmental DNA Sampling; and 2) Analysis.
+Excluding Data Summary Development (i.e., Reporting), the Study consists of two steps: 1) eDNA Sampling; and 2) Analysis.
 Each of these is described below.

-Step 1 - Environmental DNA Sampling
+Step 1 - eDNA Sampling

-Reservoir or impoundment sites will be evaluated for target species’ suitability during a desktop analysis; if suitable, a composite sample will be collected once from the downstream end of the reservoir/impoundment..eDNA samples will be collected following laboratory recommended protocols (e.g., Blankenship and Schumer 2017) and using designated sampling kits.
+Samples at stream sites will be collected at the downstream end of the site, prior to a VES to reduce the potential for sample contamination.
+Reservoir or impoundment sites will be evaluated for target species’ suitability during a desktop analysis; if suitable, a composite sample will be collected once from the downstream end of the reservoir/impoundment.

+For both stream and reservoir survey locations included in Table 1, eDNA samples will be collected once during the second VES (of three VES, described in Study AR-7).
+This timing is intended to maximize detection probability by targeting periods when most species are likely to be present in aquatic habitats and when streamflows are lower and eDNA may be more concentrated (Bedwell 2018).

+Because Yosemite toads may breed earlier than the other target species, surveyors will collect an additional eDNA sample during the first VES at all Yosemite toad survey locations identified in Table 1.
+Study AR-7 also includes a desktop analysis to identify additional potential Yosemite toad VES locations.
+If additional locations are identified through this analysis, eDNA samples will also be collected during the single spring Yosemite toad VES where habitat cannot be fully surveyed.

+eDNA samples will be collected following laboratory recommended protocols (e.g., Blankenship and Schumer 2022) and using designated sampling kits.

 Site-specific eDNA sample collection design (e.g., the number of samples collected and sampling locations) will be developed based on habitat characteristics, species elevational and habitat range, and laboratory recommendations to maximize the likelihood of detecting species at the sample sites.